All Products

 ALTER TABLE sales_records TRUNCATE PARTITION p_2023_q1;

--- Structure verification: Confirm that the partition definition still exists.
+-- Confirm the partition definition still exists

 SELECT PARTITION_NAME FROM USER_TAB_PARTITIONS WHERE TABLE_NAME = 'SALES_RECORDS';

--- Data verification: Confirm that the data in the partition has been deleted.
+-- Confirm the data has been deleted

 SELECT COUNT(*) FROM sales_records PARTITION (p_2023_q1);

-ANALYZE sales; -- Update the statistics information of the parent table.
+-- Update statistics on the parent table

 FAQ

-Q2: Can data be recovered after running TRUNCATE PARTITION?
+Can data be recovered after `TRUNCATE PARTITION`?

-No. TRUNCATE is a DDL operation that permanently deletes data.
+No. TRUNCATE PARTITION is a DDL operation that permanently deletes data.
 By default, it is not recorded in transaction logs and cannot be rolled back or recovered using standard flashback methods.

-Q4: Why do I get the error ORA-01031: insufficient privileges when I run this command?
+Why do I get the error `ORA-01031: insufficient privileges`?

 Related SQL statements